psychobolt/react-pie-menu/README.md

 ##### `attrs: {}`

 You can add custom attributes by specifying in `attrs`.
 For example, `{ enabled: 'true' }`.

+##### `_highlight: boolean `

+Provided by PieMenu when a user input/touch hover a Slice.
+If true, by default the slice will be highlighted.

 ## Theme Context